TaeHoonHer/TaeHoonHer/README.md

 - ### Papers in progress

   - 2 papers for IEEE
-  - 4 papers for a domestic academic conference (Project by the Ministry of Oceans and Fisheries of South Korea)
+  - 4 papers for a domestic academic conference (Project by the Ministry of Oceans and Fisheries of South Korea & The Federation of Korean Information Industries)
   - 1 paper on statistical analysis

 ## Leadership & Groups